Updated May 11, 2014

 The Biodome, Planetarium, Botanical Gardens and Insectarium are all located around the Espace pour la vie (Space for life) in the Olympic Park and can be seen conveniently on a single visit.
 Consult the website for package deals on entrance fees.
 Adjacent to the Botanical Garden is Maisonneuve Park, a large green space with plenty of room for a picnic or just a pleasant walk (or cross-country-skiing and snowshoeing, in wintertime).

 This magnificent garden includes Chinese, Japanese and First Nations gardens, greenhouses, a touch garden with braille labels for the blind, alpine garden, arboretum and more.
-There are gardening areas for young people and day camp activities in summer.
+There are day camp activities for different age groups all summer.
 These activities are in French only and are ongoing, requiring registration – there isn't anything specifically for tourist children passing through.

 In early spring, butterflies are set free to roam around inside the biggest greenhouse.
 In autumn, throughout September and October, the Chinese garden is lit with thousands of lanterns and is a very popular evening visit.
 Winter brings Christmas decor and choral concerts to the greenhouses.

 If you're a Montreal resident you can get the Accès Montréal card for $8 yearly which offers discounts on entry fees for these installations and many other local services and attractions.